mirkonz/mirko.nz/content/home.md

 ## Kia Ora & welcome to my website **mirko.nz**

-### I’m a UI Engineer living in Wellington, New Zealand, sworking at the intersection of design, engineering, and systems thinking.
+### I’m a UI Engineer living in Wellington, New Zealand, working at the intersection of design, engineering, and systems thinking.
 My focus is on building scalable, intuitive, and resilient design systems that empower teams and enhance digital experiences.

 * Precision in design.